abu-abraham/SharePlate/UI - NativeScript/SharePlate/app/README.md

-# NativeScript Groceries Angular Template
+# NativeScript UI for sharePlate

-This repo serves as the starting point for building the [NativeScript Groceries sample](https://github.com/nativescript/sample-Groceries) as part of the [NativeScript Angular Getting Started Guide](https://docs.nativescript.org/angular/tutorial/ng-chapter-0).

-Please file any issues with this template on the [NativeScript/docs repository](https://github.com/nativescript/docs), which is where the tutorial content lives.
+This repo is build on top of the [NativeScript Groceries sample](https://github.com/nativescript/sample-Groceries).
+No flamboyant UI is in place for now.
+Which will be implemented later.